georgreichert/Monster-Trading-Card-Game/README.md

 * RouteParser was extended to be able to parse an arbitrary number of url-parameters in the form of ?param1=value1&param2=value2&...
 * Export of database schema can be found in root directory
-* Added BattleManager for handling of battle queue and battle results
+* Added BattleManager for handling of battle queue and battle results.
+* Battles run fully concurrent, all relevant code passages are secured by locks
 * Added several custom exceptions for handling of different errors
 * Added several models for json parsing
 * DatabaseRepository implements both repository interfaces because I wanted all database access in one place
+* All HTTP requests are handled concurrently
+* All database access is secured by locks to prevent concurrent access
+to Postgres-DB

 ## Lessons learned
 * Named capturing groups in regexes and how they are used